fredlcore/Robotan/Troubleshooting.md

 2. You are too far away from the robot.
 Get closer and try again.
 If this occurs in large(r) parts of your garden, you might want to get a WiFi repeater.
+<H3>I can't flash the firmware using the Arduino IDE</H3>
+Please make sure that the Robotan board is not attached to the Wemos D1 Mini when flashing the initial firmware via USB!